 In the meantime, the training and educational industries worshiped hardware, and in particular, media.
 While in other industries it was more than hardware — it was also people and processes, or the entire "system."

 With complex technologies entering the Armed Forces, there had to be a better strategy of instructing sophisticated machinery than simply relying upon media to bring about learning, thus it was only natural that this system concept was also adapted by the instructional designers.

 ISD in the traditional sense looks fired ... while the rest of the world is getting wired.
 We need to bring our processes and theory up to date to match the technology at this point in time. - Vanessa Dennen in A Hard Look at ISD

 This I very much agree with.
 There is always room for improvement such as suggested here).
 So rather than attacking a tool in our arsenal against bad performance, how do we bring it up to date?
-Right now, it seems almost as if instructional design wants to revert back to hardware is king philosophy, and in this case, the hardware being elearning.
+Right now, it seems almost as if instructional design wants to revert back to hardware is king philosophy, and in this case, the hardware being elearning or mlearning.
 Now elearning is good, yet it has its limits, thus blended learning is used to improve it, which in turn, is really an ISD concept.
 Are we destined to go in circles forever?

 Return to the History of Instructional System Design

 Saettler, Paul (1990).
 The Evolution of American Educational Technology.
 Englewood, Colorado: Libraries Unlimited, Inc.